 The good news is that the prosecutor has no evidence showing your breath or blood alcohol concentration.
-Although the prosecutor can argue that your refusal shows your “conscience of your guilt,” other reasons exist for a refusal.
+Although the prosecutor can argue that your refusal shows “conscience of your guilt,” other reasons might exist for a refusal.

 The bad news is that the administrative suspension is longer.
 If you refused, the administrative suspension is twelve (12) months for a first refusal or eighteen (18) months for a second or subsequent refusal.
-The hard suspension is longer as well – 90 days for a first refusal or the full 18 months for a second or subsequent refusal.
+The hard suspension is longer as well – 90 days for a first refusal or 18 months for a second or subsequent refusal.

 In addition to the increased administrative suspension for a second refusal, if you were previously accused of refusing to submit to a breath test, then a second refusal can be charged as a separate crime.

-In fact, a second refusal can be charged as a first degree misdemeanor punishable by up to 12 months in jail and a $1,000 fine, under Florida Statute Section 316.1939, even if you are found not guilty of DUI at trial.
+In fact, a second refusal can be charged as a first-degree misdemeanor punishable by up to 12 months in jail and a $1,000 fine, under Florida Statute Section 316.1939, even if you are found “not guilty” of DUI at trial.

 Attorneys for a DUI Refusal in Pasco County, FL

 If you were arrested for DUI with a refusal to submit to a breath, blood, or urine test, in Pasco County, FL, then your case will be prosecuted at the courthouse in Dade City or New Port Richey, FL.